ATG-5222/ImageClassification/README.md

 # ImageClassification

-Image Classification (Pizza and Ice cream)
+Image Classification (Pizza and Ice cream) using a CNN.

 Aldo Tena García - A01275222